Milhojas is a popular dessert in Colombia and Latin America. It's very easy to make at home and doesn't require a lot of ingredients.

 One of my favorite Colombian desserts is Milhojas, a pastry delight.
 It is a popular dessert in Latin America and there are many different variations.
 It is made with simple ingredients, but it is absolutely delicious.

 The other night I was craving an arequipe dessert.
 Not just any dessert, mind you, I was craving Milhojas from a bakery in Medellin, Colombia called Astor.
-Too bad, because I live 6 hours away by airplane 🙂 So guys, I made it myself and it was fantastic.
+Too bad, because I live 6 hours away by airplane 🙂 So guys, I made it myself and it was easy and fantastic.

 - In a medium saucepan place the milk and bring to a simmer.
 Meanwhile, in a small bowl stir together the sugar, cornstarch and salt.